MatheosGiakoumi/matheosgiakoumi.github.io/index.md

   <h2>UPDATES OF THE PROFILE POST-SUBMISSION FOR THE GRADUATE ADMISSION COMMITTEE</h2>
     <ul>
-      <li> December 12th, 2023: Minor revisions have been received for the publication (<a href="#instrunimi">publication 3</a>) titled "A Predictive Toxicokinetic Model for Nickel Leaching for Vascular Stents".
+      <li> December 12th, 2023: Minor revisions have been received for the publication (<a href="#pubs">publication 3</a>) titled "A Predictive Toxicokinetic Model for Nickel Leaching for Vascular Stents".
 It is worth noting that the title has been updated in the revised version from the one mentioned in my CV (Cardiovascular Stents to Vascular Stents).
 </li>

 <li> December 11th, 2023: I have been invited to participate in the <a href="https://podcasters.spotify.com/pod/show/science-talks-ucy" target="_blank"> Science Talks-Podcast</a> at the University of Cyprus.
 The recording will take place in early April.